FreeFem/FreeFem-doc2/source/tutorial/matlabOctavePlot.rst

 Plotting in Matlab and Octave
 =============================

-This chapter is about plotting FreeFem++ simulation results with `Matlab© <https://www.mathworks.com/>`__ and `Octave <https://www.gnu.org/software/octave/>`__.

 Overview
 --------

-In order to create a plot of FreeFem++ simulation results in Matlab / Octave two steps are necessary:
+In order to create a plot of a FreeFem++ simulation in `Matlab© <https://www.mathworks.com/>`__ or `Octave <https://www.gnu.org/software/octave/>`__ two steps are necessary:

--  The mesh and the FE-space functions must be exported to text files
+-  The mesh, the finite element space connectivity and the simulation data must be exported into files
--  The text files have to be imported into Matlab / Octave and plotted with the `ffmatlib commands <https://github.com/samplemaker/freefem_matlab_octave_plot>`__
+-  The files must be imported into the Matlab / Octave workspace.
+Then the data can be visualized with the `ffmatlib <https://github.com/samplemaker/freefem_matlab_octave_plot>`__ library

-Both steps are explained in more detail below using the example of a stripline capacitor.
+The steps are explained in more detail below using the example of a stripline capacitor.

-.. note:: To be able to call ``ffmatlib`` commands the path name of the ``ffmatlib`` must be added to the search path with the command :matlab:`addpath('Path to ffmatlib')`.
+.. note:: Finite element variables must be in P1 or P2.
+The simulation data can be 2D or 3D.

 2D Problem
 ----------

-To create some example simulation data consider the problem of a stripline capacitor which is also shown in :numref:`figMatlabBoundaryPlot`.
-On the two boundaries (the electrodes) :math:`C_{A}`, :math:`C_{K}` a dirichlet condition and on the enclosure :math:`C_{B}` a Neumann condition is set.
-The electrostatic potential :math:`u` between the two electrodes is given by the Laplace equation:
+Consider a stripline capacitor problem which is also shown in :numref:`figMatlabBoundaryPlot`.
+On the two boundaries (the electrodes) :math:`C_{A}`, :math:`C_{K}` a Dirichlet condition and on the enclosure :math:`C_{B}` a Neumann condition is set.
+The electrostatic potential :math:`u` between the two electrodes is given by the Laplace equation

 .. math::
    \Delta u(x,y) = 0

-and the electrostatic field is calculated by
+and the electrostatic field :math:`\mathbf{E}` is calculated by

 .. math::
    \mathbf{E} = -\nabla u